-Call for Submissions to the Conference on Machine Learning and Systems (MLSys)
+Call for Submissions to the Conference on Systems and Machine Learning Foundation (MLSys)

 Authors are encouraged to submit previously unpublished research at the intersection of computer systems and machine learning.
 The MLSys Program Committee will select papers based on a combination of novelty, quality, interest, and impact.